emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         .. mps:specific::

-            An allocation point is an interface to a :term:`pool` which provides fast :term:`buffered <buffer>` allocation,
+            An allocation point is an interface to a :term:`pool` which provides fast :term:`buffered` allocation, and
-            and defers the need for synchronization in a multi-threaded environment.
-Allocation points belong to
-            the type :c:type:`mps_ap_t`.
+            defers the need for synchronization in a multi-threaded environment.
+Allocation points belong to the type :c:type:`mps_ap_t`.

     allocation point protocol